 As many of you already know, modafinil and caffeine (as well as everything else) has a tolerance effect in the body, and I’ve almost reached a point of ineffectiveness.
 This happened to me once over the summer as well (I got to the point of taking modafinil every day) and it was an unfortunate waste of money.

 I recently heard of a potential synergy between modafinil and yohimbine.
 I hadn’t done much research on yohimbine in the past, but it’s primarily marketed as a weight-loss supplement with stimulatory effects.
 I came across an article that mentioned that modafinil-induced wakefulness and focus was significantly increased with a small dose of yohimbine.

 Here is a brief background of both supplements for those who are unfamiliar with them:

 Modafinil is a drug that requires a prescription in the United States and is used to promote wakefulness.
 It is primarily used by individuals with narcolepsy or sleep apnea, but is also used for attention disorders, mood disorders, fatigue, and as a nootropic for cognitive enhancing purposes.

 Yohimbine is available for purchase online and in many brick and mortar stores.
 It is primarily used for fat loss; however, it also has stimulant and aphrodisiac properties.
 As it is highly versatile, yohimbine is a very popular supplement among men and women.
 However, as I said before, I was interested in its potential synergy with modafinil.

-Health Supplement Wholesalers was nice enough to send me a sample of yohimbine, and I was amazed with what I found.
+Powder City was nice enough to send me a sample of yohimbine, and I was amazed with what I found.

 It’s generally advised that these drugs should not mix (because yohimbine has inhibitor properties making modafinil slightly more toxic), but in low doses of each, this wasn’t a concern of mine.